Flu Vaccination Program

 Getting a flu shot, practicing safe hygiene like frequent handwashing, and staying home when sick are our best preventive measures against the spread of influenza.
 This is especially important in a health care setting such as ours.
 Getting the flu shot every year also helps protect our families, our coworkers, and ourselves so we can be there for our patients.

-New this year, UConn Health now has a policy making flu shots mandatory for health care workers and all employees who will be or could be physically on our campus.
+Introduced in 2020, UConn Health has an influenza vaccination policy for employees.
 This is in alignment with almost all the other hospitals/health systems in Connecticut and represents UConn Health’s commitment to protecting our patients and our colleagues.

-If you get your flu shot elsewhere, be sure to obtain documentation and send a scanned copy to firstname.lastname@example.org, fax to 860-679-4587, or send a hard copy to mail code MC 2940.
+Employees are free to get their flu shot from their own physician or pharmacy.
+If you already have gotten your flu shot elsewhere, be sure to send a scanned copy of your documentation to firstname.lastname@example.org, fax to 860-679-4587, or send a hard copy to mail code MC 2940.
+This will ensure compliance with our policy and help the institution meet its reporting obligations.